Skip to main content

 “The Justice Department has had a long history of protecting civil rights and the rights of many marginalized folks in this country,” Diallo said.
 “It’s something that I think we all have fought for over the years.
 And in one year, Jeff Sessions has started to roll back a lot of the gains we’ve made.”

-Diallo highlighted a number of examples, including DOJ’s changed approaches on police misconduct, civil rights enforcement, and voting rights.
+Diallo highlighted a number of examples(link is external), including DOJ’s changed approaches on police misconduct, civil rights enforcement, and voting rights.
 The Justice Department’s actions on all of these issues, Diallo noted, is where “the rubber hits the road” and “has an impact on the ground in real people’s lives.”

-You can read Diallo’s op-ed about Jeff Sessions’ first year as attorney general here.
+You can read Diallo’s op-ed about Jeff Sessions’ first year as attorney general here(link is external).

 Note: This episode was recorded on Monday, February 12, before the horrific mass shooting at Marjory Stoneman Douglas High School.

-Subscribe to The Progressive Happy Hour on iTunes, Stitcher, or wherever you get your podcasts.
-Follow us on Twitter at @TheProgressHH for the latest updates.
+Subscribe to The Progressive Happy Hour on iTunes(link is external)Stitcher(link is external), or wherever you get your podcasts.
+Follow us on Twitter at @TheProgressHH(link is external) for the latest updates.